 Enter the cognitive assessment tool.
 Yahoo!

-According to an article published in the Journal of Personality and Social Psychology, GMA was first introduced into the literature more than 100 years ago, but as the knowledge economy has grown the concept has become more and more popular.
+According to an article published in the Journal of Personality and Social Psychology, GMA was first introduced into the literature more than 100 years ago.
+As the knowledge economy has grown, the concept has become more and more popular.

 That’s definitely something to think about.

-A behavioral assessment reveals workplace personality tendencies, and personality tendencies are NOT the same thing as GMA, but they’re just as important.
+A behavioral assessment reveals that workplace personality tendencies and personality tendencies are NOT the same as GMA, but they’re just as important.
 Together, cognitive ability and personality greatly influence role fit.

 Consider this.
 An employee may have great GMA but a personality completely unsuited to the job.